stanford-policylab/opp/py/data_readme_template.md

 - `raw_enforcements` is simply a concatenation of 12 enforcement columns in the raw data.
 - Additional columns in the raw data that may be of interest: officer name
+- A `raw` enforcement value of 1 corresponds to either a citation or an arrest.
+  Under the assumption that most values were citations, we set `citation_issued = TRUE` and `arrest_made = NA` when raw enforcement value was 1, although this will likely mislabel a small number of arrests.

 ## Tacoma, WA
 **Data notes**: